22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 Ghapama is a bright and mouth-watering dish that symbolizes unity and friendship.
 In the old days in Armenia, not a single festive table was complete without ghapama.

 Whether it is a wedding, New Year, or Christmas, a golden pot with sweet pilaf has always stood in its place of honor.
+It was placed in front of the newlyweds as a sign of wishes for a sweet and long life together.

 This tradition is still observed in many Armenian families.
 Ghapama is a festive dish that gathers friends, relatives, and family members.